alshedivat/al-folio/_projects/2023_downscaling.md

 ---
 layout: page
 title: From climate to energy...
-description: The further understanding about climate-energy interaction.
+description: The Link Between Energy and Climate.
-img: assets/img/post/climate/cover.jpg
+img: assets/img/post/climate/cover.png
 importance: 1
 year: 2023
 category: work
 ---

 Understanding the availability and variability of solar and wind energy resources is crucial for designing and planning optimal energy systems.
-However, existing climate models have limitations in terms of resolution and bias.
+However, existing climate models (GCM) have limitations in terms of resolution and bias.

-How the variability and change of climate system can affect the energy system?
+How the variability and change of climate/weather system can affect the energy system?
 Can machine learning help accurately predicting radiation and wind fields at fine scales?

 <div class="row">